Akintola-Stephen/autocomplete/README.md

 If you have any questions at any point, please reach us on email.

-## Submission

-Please form this repository and commit all your changes to it.
-When you're done, send us the email with your Github repository URL.

 ## Overview

 We’ve built a simple Autocomplete/Typeahead component in vanilla ES2015 that